proveskit/pysquared/CONTRIBUTING.md

 Here are some common build failures you might see and how to fix them:

 #### Lint Failure
-Everytime you make a change in git, it's called a commit.
+Every time you make a change in git, it's called a commit.
 We have a tool called a pre-commit hook that will run before you make each commit to ensure your code is safe and formatted correctly.
 If you experience a lint failure you can run the following to fix it for you or tell you what's wrong.
 ```sh
 make fmt
 ```